scraper-bots/ejob_az/cost.md

-# 💰 Complete BirJob Development Cost Analysis
+# 💰 BirJob Development Cost Analysis - Azerbaijan Market

-Comprehensive cost breakdown for developing both the backend system and iOS application for BirJob - a sophisticated job matching platform.
+Comprehensive cost breakdown for developing both the backend system and iOS application for BirJob, specifically tailored for the Azerbaijan development market.

 ---